Herglotz-type $f(R,T)$ gravity: Discussion and final remarks

 The Newtonian limit of the theory was also explored by deriving the modified Poisson equation and analyzing the motion of massive particles.
 In the former, corrections to the Newtonian potential were obtained for the specific cases of a constant and radial inverse square Herglotz field.
 The magnitude of the Herglotz field in these two cases was then constrained by considering the perihelion shift of Mercury.
 Additionally, the deflection angle of light around a massive body was found to scale as the square of the wavelength.
 In fact, this matches the scaling described by light passing through plasma which has been observed recently.
 Therefore, one could interpret the Herglotz field as a possible alternative description to wavelength dependent deflection near massive bodies.

 We analyzed the cosmology of Herglotz-type $f(R,T)$ gravity for a perfect fluid in a dust FLRW Universe, where the Herglotz vector reduces to a time-dependent scalar function.
 The generalized FLRW equations were derived, and to close the system, two forms of $f(R,T)$ were considered.
 For $f(R,T) = R + \alpha T$, two analytical solutions were found, corresponding to a de Sitter-like universe and a constant Herglotz function.
 An effective equation of state was introduced for comparison with the non-Herglotz case.
-Numerical solutions, with appropriately chosen parameter values, were shown to fit Hubble data while producing an accelerating universe, a feature absent in the non-Herglotz scenario.
+Numerical solutions, with appropriately chosen parameter values, were shown to fit {a limited set of} Hubble data while producing an accelerating universe, a feature absent in the non-Herglotz scenario.
 The model $f(R,T) = R + \alpha T^{-1}$ was also studied using a linear effective equation of state, yielding a more complex system that required a numerical treatment.

 In conclusion, the Herglotz variational extension of $f(R,T)$ gravity provides a promising framework for describing dissipative effects in gravitational systems across different scales.
 It also offers a good match to observational cosmological data, being able to reproduce the predictions of the $\Lambda$CDM model.
-However, before one could give a fair assessment of the physical and cosmological viability of Herglotz-type $f(R,T)$ models, a detailed comparison with existing datasets is necessary.
-From a theoretical perspective, further studies are needed to clarify the physical origin of the Herglotz vector and its connection to dissipation mechanisms at both classical and quantum levels.
-Obtaining analytic solutions in spherical symmetry, as well as exploring gravitational waves in Herglotz-type $f(R,\text{Matter})$ theories, would be natural topics for follow-up works.
+However, before one could give a fair assessment of the physical and cosmological viability of Herglotz-type $f(R,T)$ models, a detailed comparison with {many} existing datasets is necessary.